- About Katanning SHS

 Years 11 & 12

 This course is offered to students who are following the General pathway and it plays an important role in graduation requirements.
 The contents focus on four main areas;

 This course provides students with opportunities to explore societal, lifestyle and economic issues that influence food choices.
 Students develop their expertise with technology skills to implement strategies to design food products.
 They select resources to meet performance requirements and use their evaluation strategies to produce a product of high standard. .
 Students are given the opportunity to participate in a range of catering and fund raising events throughout the year.

 Materials Design and Technology (Textiles) General is a practical course.
 This course aims to prepare all students for a future in a technological and material world by providing the foundation for lifelong learning about how products are designed and how materials are developed and used.
 The content of this course focuses on four main areas;

 - Using technology skills

 - Understanding materials, society and the environment

-This will enhance and complement the knowledge and skills developed within the course as many modern-day products are manufactured using a range of different material types.
+This will enhance and complement the knowledge and skills developed within the course as many modern-day products are manufactured using a range of different material types and environmental consciousness.
 Students examine social and cultural values and the short-term and long-term impacts of the use and misuse of materials and associated technologies.
-Through this inquiry, experimentation and research, students develop their creativity and understanding of the society in which they live.
+Through this inquiry, experimentation and research, students develop their creativity and understanding of the society and environment in which they live.
 Throughout the year students are given the opportunity to plan, prepare, produce and evaluate several individual and group sewing projects such as tie-dye T-shirt, drawstring bag, garment of individual choice/ preference, upcycling denim project, and patchwork quilt for RFDS and sanitary kits for Days for Girls project and many more.